§The journey begins

 The drop down menu on the left gives us a whole host of different repl types we can make.
-Notably, we have more than one type of Python repl we can make.
+There may be more than one type of Python repl.
 We want to select the option which says “Python”, which will create a standard Python 3 repl.

-Make sure you don’t select Python 2.7, as there are some significant syntax differences between Python 2 and Python 3, and some features we’re going to be talking about simply won’t work.
+Make sure you don’t select Python 2.7, as that's very different than Python 3.
+Some features we’re going to be talking about wouldn't work.

-If you like, you can name your repl, which can be useful for organisation, but if you leave this field blank, repl.it is going to name the repl for you.
+You can give your repl a name, which can be useful for organisation.
+If you leave this field blank, repl.it will name it for you.